cwmacken/carne-asada/README.md

 add redux - DONE

-add in firebase to client side
+add in firebase auth to client side - Done

-add bootstrap with no jquery
+add bootstrap with no jquery - DONE

 test back end running with post and routes

-production build and host on server
+production build and host on server - this will be annoyingev

+clean up
+    - auth
+    - components and modules

 document

 add to git for public and make public

-base project, surf project, free current surf reports.. add daily texting
+base project, surf project, free current surf reports.. add daily texting w/ cron job